The Complete Guide To Dental Implants

 Dental implants have proven to be the preferred approach to replacing a full set of missing teeth, and are a much better solution than dentures.
 But choosing the right dental implant treatment plan can be confusing.
 At Willow Pass Dental Care, we provide a consultative process to help patients make the right decision.

 At Willow Pass Dental Care, patients often receive their dental implants and beautiful new teeth all on the same day.
-We can do this because we have all the specialists at one location, we use on-site 3D i-CAT Scanning technology for treatment planning and have on-site Dental Implant Lab to manufacture and fit your new teeth with the latest technology, techniques, and protocols.
+We can do this because we have all the specialists in one location.
+We use on-site 3D i-CAT Scanning technology for treatment planning and have an on-site Dental Implant Lab to manufacture and fit your new teeth with the latest technology, techniques, and protocols.

 Dental implants look and feel like your natural teeth.
 Dental implants are anchored into your jaw and can last a lifetime.

 With poor-fitting dentures, replacement teeth can slip within the mouth, causing you to mumble or slur words.